iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 - `--all` - list all metrics, including those without changes.

-- `--show-json` - prints the command's output in JSON format (machine-readable) instead of a human-readable table.
+- `--json` - prints the command's output in JSON format (machine-readable) instead of a human-readable table.

-- `--show-md` - prints the command's output in the Markdown table format ([GFM](https://github.github.com/gfm/#tables-extension-)).
+- `--md` - prints the command's output in the Markdown table format ([GFM](https://github.github.com/gfm/#tables-extension-)).

 - `--old` - include the "Old" value column in addition to the new "Value" (and